MainulDip/KotlinEveryday/kotlin-basic-104-oop.md

 ### Sequences in Kotlin | iteration-time producers:
 Unlike collections, sequences don't contain elements, they produce them while iterating.
-Sequences offer the same functions as Iterable but implement another approach to multi-step collection processing.
+Sequences offer the same functions as Iterable but implement another approach to multi-step collection processing....

 * sequences should be better for the performance, but in real world it doesn't differ much as https://stackoverflow.com/questions/75503587/when-to-use-sequence-over-list-in-kotlin